solarfavor/spawner/src/main/resources/README.txt

 Use spawner.mine.* to allow all spawner entity types.
 Default: op

+spawner.place.<entity>
+Allows players to place spawners.
+Use spawner.place.* to allow all spawner entity types.
+Default: op

 spawner.set.<entity>
 Gives access to use /spawner <entity>
 Use spawner.set.* to allow all spawner entity types.